Current information on Covid-19 - Please click here to see the current information on Covid-19. - Read More

 We normally authorise up to 5 days of absence per academic year, if parents have informed us of a just reason why their child is off.
 Further absences may be authorised, providing medical documentation is provided to support the reason for absence.
 If we are not informed of absences, you will be contacted to ascertain the reason why.
 Unauthorised absence marks will be given for all absences we are not made aware of.
-We appreciate and encourage parents to make daily contact to inform us of continued absences.
+We encourage parents to make daily contact to inform us of continued absences.

 Parents informing us of an absence due to illness does not automatically guarantee the absence will be authorised.
 This will be determined by the school, depending on the current attendance levels and whether medical evidence has been provided.
 We do not require letters from GPs, but any appointment letters and/or cards or prescribed medicine labels will be acceptable.